gamer-project/gamer/doc/wiki/Installation.md

    python configure.py --machine=your_configuration_file [--your_arguments]
    ```

-   `your_configuration_file` is the configuration filename you got from step 1., and `[--your_arguments]` should match your simulation requirements.
+   `your_configuration_file` is the configuration filename you got from step 1, and `[--your_arguments]` should match your simulation requirements.
 Please check out [[Option List | Installation:-Option-List]] for all the available options.

-   For example, the following command uses `configs/pleiades.config` machine configuration, sets the FFTW method to `FFTW2`, and enables gravity and GPU.
+   For example, the following command uses the `configs/pleiades.config` machine configuration, sets the FFTW method to `FFTW2`, and enables gravity and GPU.

    ``` bash
    python configure.py --machine=pleiades --fftw=FFTW2 --gravity=true --gpu=true